Paul-Dempsey/pachde1/README.md

 - Andrew Belt for creating VCV Rack
 - cosinekitty (Don Cross) for showing me how to get Github Actions working in my repo to build all the versions (including Mac ARM aka M1).
+- plus Gotno, and Bloodbat for the essential components that make all those cross-builds possible.
 - baconpaul for sharing improvements in the Github Actions, and other Rack inspiration.
+- Venom (Dave Benham) for great feedback, requests, bug reporting, and all-round good Rack citizen.
+- everyone who's beta-tested, reported issues, and given feedback - those make it all possible.

 ## What else?